data-preservation-programs/singularity/docs/cli-reference/datasource/add/acd.md

       Upload with the "-v" flag to see more info about what rclone is doing in this situation.

+   --acd-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

+   --acd-client-id
+      OAuth Client Id.

+      Leave blank normally.

+   --acd-token
+      OAuth Access Token as a JSON blob.

+   --acd-token-url
+      Token server url.

+      Leave blank to use the provider defaults.

+   --acd-checkpoint
+      Checkpoint for internal polling (debug).

    --acd-templink-threshold
       Files >= this size will be downloaded via their tempLink.